6auki/Faucet-DApp-Full-Stack/README.md

 Users are able to see the transaction history (tip/withdraw, time, amount, pending/completed/failed, seeing tx on etherscan) A responsive frontend provides user and admin functionality.

+> Images of frontend are also attached in folder "images"

 ## Project Structure
 ```yaml
 faucet-project/